What is Title IX?

 • Cheryl Smith, Director of Human Resources – Title IX Coordinator

-• Teresa Winters, Dean of Students- Deputy Title IX Coordinator
+• Teresa Winters, Dean of Students – Deputy Title IX Coordinator

-• Michelle Proulx, Associate Director of Admissions
+• Michelle Proulx, Senior Associate Director of Admissions for Transfer and Campus Events | Undergraduate Admissions

 • Michael McGravey, Assistant Professor of Religious Studies & Director of the Institute for Theology and Pastoral Studies (ITPS)